-On 23 September 2020, the following decisions were announced to increase the testing capacity and to relieve the current burden on general practitioners:
+On 23 September 2020, the following decisions were announced to increase the testing capacity and to relieve the current burden on general practitioners (see also 1.5):

 • Increasing the testing capacity of existing triage centres and setting up of new testing points and triage centres;

-• The creation of a call-centre which to concentrate all requests towards a single information point;
+• The creation of a call-centre to concentrate all requests towards a single information point;

 • Setting up an appointment platform to dispatch requests to the available centres.

-• The creation of a "Corona prescription" for specific asymptomatic cases (close contacts, people returning from red zones), to be prescribed by people other than physicians
+• The creation of a "Corona prescription" for specific asymptomatic cases (high-risk contacts, people returning from red zones), to be prescribed by people other than physicians

 • Encouraging patients to use the available online portals to directly obtain their test results.